+But reframing your expectations of the season can give your spirit a much needed boost.
 First of all, don’t punish yourself for your negative feelings.
-Many people feel depressed, stressed, lonely, grief-stricken and resentful this time of year, notes Lynn Somerstein, PhD.
-Her advice for dealing with the weight of everyone’s expectations is to define your own expectations and deal with them first.
+Many people are feeling depressed, stressed, lonely, grief-stricken and resentful right now.
+One way to deal with the weight of your own and everyone else’s expectations is to create a holiday spending plan that fits your current financial situation.
 A central part of this process is establishing your very own holiday spending budget.
 Think of your budget as your holiday blueprint.

-Your budget is where you set your own goals.
+Your budget is where you set your own financial goals.
 Being realistic and conservative about your expectations will help motivate you and turn your holiday blues into a sense of achievement.
 The trick is to start thinking about them now.

 Remember that, for many people, the holiday season includes some time off work.
 If you’re expecting some vacation time, it’s important to try to rest and recharge your batteries for the new year.

+A big reason why people get stressed over the holidays is that they are worried about adding to their debt levels.
+According to the BDO Affordability Index, almost one-quarter of Canadians are facing overwhelming debt and financial uncertainty due to the pandemic.
 If you’re making monthly debt payments to various lenders, think about how you’re managing your debt.
 You may be paying more interest charges than necessary.
 Strategies like debt consolidation, paying down the principal amount of your debt or requesting an interest rate reduction can free up more money in your budget.

 If you need help solving your debt problems, it’s best to speak with a professional to learn about your options.
 A Licensed Insolvency Trustee can help you decide what debt relief option would work best for you.